Linking Social Media and Retail Interiors

 Here at Green Room, we’re experts when it comes to multi channel retailing and our team is perfectly placed to ensure you’re able to engage with your customers both in-store and online.
 We can help you link your social media campaigns and your shop layout.
 To find out more, just take a look around the rest of our website.

-Sam Langley-Swain is Green Room's Insights and Marketing Manager.
+Sam Langley-Swain is Green Room's Insights Manager.

 Looking for Retail Design expertise?